evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 The Tesla Model 3 comes equipped with one sound system option:

-- **Tesla Imersive Sound:**: Features nine speakers and delivers a maximum output of 560 watts.
+- **Tesla Imersive Sound:** Features nine speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 3 USB-C connections as standard.